 - Abdominal Transplantation

 Cardiothoracic Surgery is divided into the sections of Cardiac, General Thoracic and Pediatric Cardiothoracic Surgery.

 The General Surgery Residency Program – with rotations at Barnes-Jewish Hospital, Barnes-Jewish West County Hospital, St. Louis Children’s Hospital and the St. Louis VA Medical Center-John Cochran Division – includes training in all of these specialties.

 The program’s top goal is excellence in patient care.
-This emphasis is reflected, in part, by the rankings of its two primary hospitals: Barnes-Jewish Hospital was ranked 15th in the nation by U.S. News & World Report Report during 2013-2014 in its Best Hospitals category and St. Louis Children's Hospital ranked in each of the 10 specialties surveyed by U.S. News among Best Children's Hospitals for 2013-2014.
+This emphasis is reflected, in part, by the rankings of its two primary hospitals: Barnes-Jewish Hospital was on the Honor Roll and St. Louis Children's Hospital ranked in each of the 10 specialties surveyed by U.S. News & World Report

 The training program also provides outstanding opportunities in research within the Department of Surgery, the laboratories of other clinical or basic science departments in the medical school, or external institutions such as the National Institutes of Health.
 Residents also can utilize their two to three laboratory years – between their PGY2 and PGY3 years – earning other degrees such as a master of business administration degree, a master of population health sciences degree for expertise in clinical outcomes research, or a master of public health degree.

 Meanwhile, the faculty – which is involved in a wide array of research and clinical specialties – provides both strong support for the program and mentoring for residents.

 Please browse our website – including the Message from the Chairman, Message from the Program Director, and Residency section – to learn more about the general surgery residency program.